BIGJRA/BIGJRA.github.io/reborn.md

 No gym badge or TM is awarded to you after this fight.

-To continue the story, head to Beryl Bridge and watch the scene.
-After you see an explosion with Fern, our next destination will be the North Obsidia Ward, but there are some very worthwhile quests we can do in the meantime.
+To continue the story, you can either head to Beryl Bridge and watch the intense scene, or make your way south through Jasper to Peridot to skip it.
+Regardless our next story destination will be the North Obsidia Ward, but there are some very worthwhile quests we can do in the meantime.

 ## The Mystery Egg and Other Quests